conan-io/conan-center-index/docs/adding_packages/folders_and_files.md

         self.require("fmt/9.0.0")
 ```

-For more information see the [Dependencies and Requirements](dependencies_and_requirements.md) documentation for more use cases.
+For more information see the [Dependencies](dependencies.md) documentation for more use cases.

 For compiled libraries, the `build()` method is used along side the [build helpers](https://docs.conan.io/en/latest/reference/build_helpers.html).
 List allows you to use the official build script from a project, see [build and package](build_and_package.md) instructions.